 “The shopping’s great in KL but that’s it!
 You wouldn’t want to spend more than couple of days there” a sun-tanned latte sipper in a Melbourne café advised her earnestly listening friends.

 True, the shopping is great in Kuala Lumpur, you can buy anything there and what’s more everything is either reasonably, or incredibly, cheap.
+People who love to grab a bargain will love Kuala Lumpur.
+They’re also likely the sorts of people who love to get a deal online using promo and coupon codes – using sites like Raise, you’ll be able to find some savings for some of your favourite stores and products.
+Who doesn’t love a great deal?
 Even in the high-end centres like KLCC, under the Petronas Towers, you can snag a Gucci or a Zegna for a good price while over on the Bukhit Bintang, also known as the Golden triangle, in swanky malls like Lot 10 and Starhill there are more well-priced designer deals.
 Then, of course, there’s China Town, where you can buy copies of all the same stuff for less than song.

 But the bargains don’t stop at clothes.
 There are plazas, like the BB (Bukhit Bintang) stacked with electronic goods and gadgetry; computer gear, cameras, ipods, ipads, phones as well as all the software and accoutrements to go with.
 Cheap DVDs and CDs, both real and pirated, abound.